-Do not heat above flash point.
 Fumes/vapors can explode when concentrated in an enclosed environment and supplied with an ignition source.
-Never weld or use a cutting torch or open flame on a full, partially full or empty bin, hopper, or other container that holds or has held asphaltic material unless precautions are taken to prevent explosion.
-Adding water to hot asphalt presents an explosion hazard.
+Never weld or use a cutting torch or open flame on a full or partially full or empty bin, hopper or other container that holds or held asphaltic material unless precautions are taken to prevent explosion.

-WARNING: Hydrogen sulfide $(H_2S)$ and other hazardous gases/vapors may evolve and collect in the headspace of storage tanks or other enclosed vessels, and can create an explosive, toxic, or oxygen deficient atmosphere. $H_2S$ gas is extremely flammable and can explode if an ignition source is provided.
-See Sections 3 and 11 for health effects of $H_2S$ gas.
+WARNING: Hydrogen sulfide (H_2S) and other hazardous gases/vapors may evolve and collect in the headspace of storage tanks or other enclosed vessels, and can create an explosive, toxic, or oxygen deficient atmosphere.
+H_2S gas is extremely flammable and can explode if an ignition source is provided.
+See Sections 3 and 11 for health effects of H_2S gas.